Tsai Pi-ru: Early life, education, and career

 Tsai was born on 11 March 1964 in Pingtung County.
 She graduated from Meiho University with a degree in midwifery.
 Tsai also attended Tamkang University's Management Information System Department on a part-time basis, completing a master's degree in 2019.
 Tamkang revoked Tsai's degree in 2022.
 Before pursuing politics, Tsai worked as a nurse at National Taiwan University Hospital, including over twenty years alongside surgeon Ko Wen-je.

 Political career

 After Ko Wen-je was elected mayor of Taipei, Tsai joined his administration as chief of staff.
 She became an adviser to the Taipei City Government in 2018.
 Tsai is a founding member of the Taiwan People's Party, established in August 2019.
 During the 2020 Taiwanese legislative election cycle, Tsai commented on the TPP party list, but did not confirm her own placement on it.
 Eventually, Tsai ranked fifth on the party list and was seated to the 10th Legislative Yuan.
 In August 2022, Wang Hao-yu accused Tsai of plagiarizing her master's thesis.
 Tamkang University concluded an investigation into the allegations in October and revoked her degree.
 She posted a resignation letter to Facebook on 14 October 2022, and vacated her legislative seat on 17 October.

+Tsai was nominated by the Taiwan People's Party for the Taichung City Constituency I seat held by Tsai Chi-chang in the 2024 legislative election.
+Her legislative campaign was also supported by the Kuomintang.
+After Tsai Pi-ru lost the election, she was appointed an advisor to Mayor of Taichung Lu Shiow-yen, and resigned the position in December 2024 to run for the TPP central committee.

+Following Ko Wen-je's resignation as TPP chair on 1 January 2025, Tsai ran for party chair, but lost in a landslide to acting chair Huang Kuo-chang, who won 8,903 votes against Tsai's 360 votes.